conda-incubator/conda-store/docusaurus-docs/community/maintenance/reviewer-guidelines.md

 ---
-description: Guidelines and tips for reviewing contributions to Nebari
+description: Guidelines and tips for reviewing contributions to conda-store
 ---

 # Reviewer guidelines